ssfgunner/images_for_article/README.md

 # images_for_article
-images change for ICASSP 2021
+images for paper TJU SYSTEM FOR THE VOXCELEB SPEAKER RECOGNITION CHALLENGE